-Our personal injury lawyers have prepared this post to help address these questions and clarify some common misunderstandings regarding common personal injury accidents.
+Our personal injury lawyers have prepared this post to help address these questions and clarify some common misunderstandings regarding common injury accidents.
 In it, we will discuss the steps you should take following a personal injury accident, what you need to do to file an injury claim, and why you should retain a trusted and experienced personal injury attorney to help you with this legal process.

 Start Building Your Legal Case at the Accident Scene

 Following an accident, collecting evidence from the scene is probably the last thing on your mind.
 However, the actions you take after a devastating accident can not only help protect your health and safety but your legal rights.
 For these reasons, following an accident:

 Contact the Authorities Immediately

 After an accident, you should call 911 immediately.
 If you sustained severe injuries, someone else should call the authorities for you.
 This call is not only the fastest way to alert medical personnel and the police of the accident, but it is also the quickest way to get the accident on record.

 Once you get the dispatcher on the phone, make sure you let them know your location, the injuries you suffered, and if the scene is dangerous.
 In addition, make sure you do not let anyone try to talk you out of contacting the police.